-In program PDFgetX2, a user-friendly graphical user interface (GUI) has been built to facilitate user interactions with data.
-Standard corrections (Egami & Billinge, 2003) due to background subtraction, sample absorption, polarization, Compton intensities are available.
-Particularly, for the recent RA-PDF development (Chupas et al., 2003), oblique incident angle correction and and empirical energy dependence of the detection efficiency are also implemented.
+In the program PDFgetX2, a user-friendly graphical user interface (GUI) has been built to facilitate user interaction with the data.
+Standard corrections (Egami & Billinge, 2003) due to background subtraction, sample absorption, polarization and Compton intensities are available.
+In particular, for the recent RA-PDF development (Chupas et al., 2003), oblique incident-angle correction and the empirical energy dependence of the detection efficiency are also implemented.
 Standard uncertainties due to finite counting statistics are estimated and propagated in all steps.
 The final S(Q) and G(r) data files are multiple-column ASCII files with the processing parameters in the header.
 The S(Q) data also contain the Faber-Ziman coefficients for all partial structure factors as additional columns.
-The G(r) file format is compatible with the PDF modeling programs PDF-FIT and DISCUS (Th.
-Proffen & Billinge, 1999; Th.
-Proffen & Neder, 1997).
+The G(r) file format is compatible with the PDF modeling programs PDFFIT and DISCUS (Proffen & Billinge, 1999; Proffen & Neder,

+1997).
 The interactive data language (IDL^1) is chosen as the software environment, ensuring cross-platform compatibility.
-In comparison with our menu driven program PDFgetX (I.-K. Jeong et al., 2001) (no longer supported by us), the PDFgetX2 offers numerous new features and expanded capabilities.
+In comparison with our menu-driven program PDFgetX (Jeong et al., 2001) (no longer supported by us), PDFgetX2 offers numerous new features and expanded capabilities.